-We lost a lot of photos of our travelling due to a corrupted SD card.
-You’ll just have to imagine a lovely selection of accompanying snaps.
+We lost a lot of photos of our travelling due to a corrupted camera SD card.
+You’ll just have to imagine a larger selection of accompanying snaps.

 The Previous Day